GracjanGoral/ISLE/README.md

 ## Project Description
 This repository is dedicated to evaluating visual perspective taking in vision-language models.
-It hosts the code used in the paper titled **"Seeing Through Their Eyes: Evaluating Visual Perspective Taking in Vision Language Models"**, which can be accessed [link].
+It hosts the code used in the paper titled **"Seeing Through Their Eyes: Evaluating Visual Perspective Taking in Vision Language Models"**, which can be accessed [arXiv](https://sites.google.com/view/perspective-taking/strona-g%C5%82%C3%B3wna).
 ## Project Setup

 ### 1. Create a New Python Project